T-odd anomalous interactions of the top-quark at the Large Hadron Collider: Numerical Analysis

 respectively for observables $\mathcal C_1,~\mathcal C_3,~\mathcal C_4$ and $\mathcal C_5$.

 \FloatBarrier

 It is to be noted that for estimating the experimental uncertainties in event rates we first combined the ATLAS \cite{TheATLAScollaboration:2016hcb} and CMS \cite{CMS:2016syx} experimental uncertainties observed with 2015 and 2016 data during LHC Run \RomanNumeralCaps{2} for the top pair at $\sqrt{S}$ = 13 TeV for 36.1 ${\rm fb^{-1}}$ presented in Ref. \cite{Mengarelli:2017rmu}.
-In order to calculate experimental sensitivity, we first combined the ATLAS and CMS cross-sections which are as follows,
+In order to calculate experimental sensitivity, we first combined the ATLAS and CMS cross-sections which are as follows:

 \\ Event rates were then estimated by combining the cross-section with the luminosity, branching ratios for the $t \to bl\nu_{_l}$ and the b-tagging efficiency which is assumed to be 56 $\%$.
 A similar calculation has been performed for $\sqrt{S}$ = 14 TeV with a theoretical cross-section $953.6_{-33.9-17.8}^{+22.7+16.2}$ pb at NNLO + NNLL level \cite{Czakon:2013goa} for the projected integrated luminosities of the LHC of $\int \mathcal L dt$ = 0.3 ab$^{-1}$, 1 ab$^{-1}$, 2 ab$^{-1}$ and 3 ab$^{-1}$.
-We show the results for 13 TeV and 14 TeV C.M. energies at LHC for ${d_g}$ vs $\Lambda$ at various confidence levels in Figs. \ref{Plot13TeV} -- \ref{Plot14TeVC5}.
+We show the results for 13 TeV and 14 TeV C.M. energies at LHC for ${d_g}$ vs. $\Lambda$ at various confidence levels in Figures \ref{Plot13TeVC1} -- \ref{Plot14TeVC5}.
 We present the results for $\Lambda$ between the range 0 to 5 TeV but we had actually performed the study between the range $M_W$ to 2 TeV. \\

-\\ In the Figs. \ref{Plot13TeV} -- \ref{Plot14TeVC5} the area shown in white is discarded by restricting the contribution in top-pair cross-section to be consistent with the SM within 3$\sigma$ statistical errors whereas the yellow and red region shows possible $d_g - \Lambda$ space allowed at 2.5$\sigma$ and 5$\sigma$ respectively for the given C.M. energy and Luminosities.
+\\ In Figures \ref{Plot13TeVC1} -- \ref{Plot14TeVC5} the area shown in white is discarded by restricting the contribution in top-pair cross-section to be consistent with the SM within 3$\sigma$ statistical errors whereas the yellow and red regions show possible $d_g - \Lambda$ space allowed at 2.5$\sigma$ and 5$\sigma$ respectively for the given C.M. energy and Luminosities.
 We have a wide range of $\tilde d_g~(\frac{d_g}{\Lambda})$ values at which we can observe 5$\sigma$ sensitivity at 13 TeV and 14 TeV LHC energies.
 From the figures, we can get a rough estimate of minimum bound on $d_g$ and $\Lambda$ and can find the lower limit on $\tilde d_g~(\frac{d_g}{\Lambda})$ at 5$\sigma$ C.L..